tekkenthuuug/type-steamapi/README.md

 ```

 ### Caching

 When enabling cache, **responses for getAppDetails and resolve methods would be cached**.
 If there would be another request when key found in cache and haven't expired yet, response would be returned from cache.

 ### Types

 All interfaces, types, and classes could be accessed.

+### Type GraphQL

+Full type-graphql support would be added some day.
+Currently it is working only for some classes.

 ```
 import  { OwnedGame }  from  'type-steamapi'
 ```